Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques: Personalized FL objectives

-While we can recover~\eqref{eq:maml} as a special case of~\eqref{eq:PrimProblem} by setting $f_m(w,\beta_m)= f'_m(w - \alpha \nabla f'_m(w))$, our (convex) convergence theory does not apply due to the inherent non-convex structure of~\eqref{eq:maml}.
-In particular, objective $F_{MAML}$ is non-convex even if function $f'_m$ is convex.
+Although we can recover~\eqref{eq:maml} as a special case of~\eqref{eq:PrimProblem} by setting $f_m(w,\beta_m)= f'_m(w - \alpha \nabla f'_m(w))$, our (convex) convergence theory does not apply due to the inherent non-convex structure of~\eqref{eq:maml}.
+Specifically, objective $F_{MAML}$ is non-convex even if function $f'_m$ is convex.
 In this scenario, only our non-convex rates of Local SGD apply.